ArdenJ/safe-cracking/README.md

-# React Template
+# Safe Cracking

-Simple React template for mocking up a client.
+A safe has a four-digit combination.
+Entering getting the code correct gets pictures of bunnies or something

+Built to demonstrate how XState can be used to build robust UIs

-Template uses WebPack, Babel, Jest, and [MVP](https://andybrewer.github.io/mvp/) for classless CSS
+(Template uses WebPack, Babel, Jest, and maybe Emotion CSS)